eyeonus/TradeDangerous-listener/README.md

 # How it works

-The EDDBlink-listener program consists runs either three or four separate threads:
+The EDDBlink-listener program runs either three or four separate threads:
 1) The actual listener, which is started as soon as the startup process is complete.
 This is the thread that listens for messages and adds them to the queue.

 2) The update checker, which is started right after the listener.
-This is the method that runs the EDDBlink plugin when it detects an update to the EDDB dump have occurred.
+This is the method that runs the EDDBlink plugin when it detects an update to the EDDB dump has occurred.
 Before it starts the updates, it signals that it needs the DB: "EDDB update available, waiting for busy signal acknowledgement before proceeding.".
 It then waits for the listings exporter and message processor to signal they got the signal and are waiting for the update checker to complete, and then runs the update.
 When it's finished, it signals completion to the exporter and processor, and they both unpause.